 Morning: Explore The Old Town

-Day 1 involves a lot of walking!
-You’ll start your time in Dubrovnik by getting to know the Old City – and the best way to do that is to explore on foot.
+Day 1 of this Dubrovnik 2 day itinerary involves a lot of walking!
+You’ll start your time by getting to know the Old City – and the best way to do that is to explore on foot.

 I encourage you to wander the streets and explore the old buildings, going at your own pace, but if you want some ideas for landmarks to pay attention to, you might want to check out: